liauli/abang-bakso/README.md

    ```
    xcodegen
    ```
-3. **Set up Firebase**:
-   - Go to the Firebase Console.
-   - Create a new project and configure Firebase for iOS.
-   - Download the GoogleService-Info.plist and add it to your Xcode project.

 4. **Run the project**:
     - Open the generated .xcworkspace file with Xcode and build the project.
     - Connect a physical device or use a simulator to test the app.